NHSDigital/bcss-playwright/docs/utility-guides/ManualCease.md

 ### Arguments

-  screening_center:
+  `screening_centre`:
     Type: str
-    Screening center to associate with the subject.
+    Screening centre to associate with the subject.
 Defaults to "BCS002".

-  base_age:
+  `base_age`:
     Type: int
     Age threshold used during subject creation.
 Defaults to 75.